Bengal Cats have a ton of energy!

 Watch out for attention-seeking

-time she jumps on the countertop, she's going to jump up there whenever
+gets your attention, she's going to jump up there whenever

 she's bored!
 If you need to curb a behavior, just say "No" in a firm